Sell Inherited House Houston Tx - we buy inherited houses for cash

 Title & Closing

 We coordinate title search, purchase agreement, and closing documents.
 Once the home sale closes, proceeds go to the estate to pay any remaining debts.
-Any leftover funds are then distributed to the heirs as outlined in the will or according to Texas inheritance laws.
+Any leftover funds are then distributed to the heirs as outlined in the will, court order, or letters of distribution or according to Texas inheritance laws.
 We can also coordinate with your insurance company to ensure appropriate coverage during the process.

 The Burden of Inheriting a Property in Texas